Melissa Tamez/Icon Sportswire

 Home runs are a big part of what drives people to baseball, and there are certainly quite a few guys in the MLB who know a lot about them.

 Aaron Judge led the league in 2024 for the second time in three years, and he unsurprisingly opened as the favorite to lead the league again in 2025.
-However, for as good as Judge has been, there should be another entertaining home run race in 2025, with the number of power hitters across the league, such as Cal Raleigh.
+However, for as good as Judge has been, Cal Raleigh is not slowing down, as he has started to take firm control of the race heading into September.
 Down below, we’ll look at home run leader odds for the 2025 season across all the top sportsbooks in Maryland.

 Player | Opening Odds | Current Best Odds |